ahuacate/pfsense-setup/README.md

 You can now access the pfSense webConfigurator by opening the following URL in your web browser: http://192.168.1.253/

 # 2. Setup pfSense
 You can now access pfSense webConfigurator by opening the following URL in your web browser: http://192.168.1.253/ .
-In the pfSense webConfigurator we are going to setup two OpenVPN Gateways, namely vpngate-world and vpngate-local.
+In the pfSense web configurator we are going to setup two OpenVPN Gateways, namely vpngate-world and vpngate-local.
 Your default login details are User > admin | Pwd > pfsense

 ## 2.1.
 Change Your pfSense Password
 Now using the pfSense web interface `System` > `User Manager` > `click on the admin pencil icon` and change your password to something more secure.